ouya/docs/content-review-guidelines.md

 Please see the [content submission checklist](https://s3.amazonaws.com/ouya-docs/OUYA_Dev_ReviewChecklist.pdf) for the full list.
 Here are some important points to keep in mind:

-* Alcohol, Tobacco and Drugs: Illegal content is illegal on `Cortex TV`.
+* Alcohol, Tobacco and Drugs: Illegal content is illegal on `Cortex`.
 That said, games that reference drugs, alcohol, or tobacco products are always rated 12+.
 Games that focus on drugs, alcohol, or tobacco are 17+.
-* Gambling: This ain't Vegas, so games or apps that facilitate real gambling aren't allowed in `Cortex TV`.
+* Gambling: This ain't Vegas, so games or apps that facilitate real gambling aren't allowed in `Cortex`.
 Gambling themes and simulated gambling will always be rated 12+ or 17+.
 * Hate: We at `Razer` hate on hate.
 Please keep your speech clean and respect your fellow gamer.
 * Profanity and Crude Humor: We can't control how hard you laugh, but we can promise that any crude or profane humor will always be labeled 12+ or 17+.
-* Sexual and Suggestive Content: We know `Cortex TV` is one sleek, sexy console, but no: Pornography is never allowed.
+* Sexual and Suggestive Content: We know `Cortex` is one sleek, sexy console, but no: Pornography is never allowed.
 If games or apps suggest or make sexual references, they'll be rated 12+ or 17+.
 Focusing on these elements will result in a 17+ rating.
 * User Generated Content and User to User Communication: To protect the community, games or apps rated "everyone" cannot host user generated content or enable communication between users.
-And should `Cortex TV` players want to find and communicate with one another, those games will be rated 12+ or 17+.
+And should `Cortex` players want to find and communicate with one another, those games will be rated 12+ or 17+.
 * Violence: We play violence safe.
 Games or apps that contain mild cartoon or fantasy violence are 9+, realistic or intense fantasy violence is 12+ or 17+, and graphic violence is always rated high maturity.
 * The `OUYA` name must be fully capitalized both in-game and on the game details page.
 * The content review team strongly recommends including a change list with submission updates as a polite heads up.